dfinity/portal/docs/tutorials/developer-journey/level-0/02-ic-terms.md

 - **Replica:** On the Internet Computer, the replica is the collection of protocol components necessary for a node to participate in a subnet.

-- **Subnet:** On the Internet Computer, a subnet is a collection of nodes that operate their own independent instance of the blockchain network by running their own implementation of the consensus algorithm.
+- **Subnet:** On the Internet Computer, a subnet is a collection of nodes that operate an independent instance of the blockchain network by running their own implementation of the consensus algorithm.
 Subnets interact with other subnets through chain-key cryptography.

 - **Transaction:** A transaction refers to the ledger process of transferring ICP from one account to another.
 A transaction can be a regular transfer transaction, a minting transaction, or a burning transaction.